shubro23/systemc_models/README.md

   15 ns: A= 7, B= 8

 Whenever the value changes at the output port of adder, the testbench should print the value of this port and the simulation time
+SOLUTION
+The code part is divided in 3 parts
+1. adder.h -> contains the basic logic for adder
+2. testbench.h -> contains the testbench
+3. main.cpp